MichaelDim02/Hvazard/README.md

  This operation enables leet mode. (a=4,e=3,i=1,o=0).
 With mode 0, you add the new modified lines and with option 1 you replace them

+-g --gen
+ This operation generates a wordlist with a characters of the string to use as a value to it.
+ The passwords have a minimum length of --min and a maximum length with --max.

+python dm.py --gen abcd123 --min 2 --max 3	<- This creates a wordlist with the combinations of abcd123 with min and max lengths 2 and 3.
 -e --exp
  This option shows this message.

 -a --arg
  This option shows the arguments & options.